ugzdev/uDesk-by-ugz/README.md

 ## What's uDesk?

-uDesk is a powerful desktop server application that acts as a local network bridge between your Windows PC and Android device.
-Running quietly in your system tray, it transforms your phone into a comprehensive remote control hub.
-Whether you need a low-latency wireless touchpad, a live system hardware monitor, two-way media and clipboard synchronization, or a fully customizable JSON-based macro deck to launch apps and execute shortcuts, uDesk brings your PC's controls right to your fingertips.
+uDesk is a local network bridge between your Windows PC and your Android device, made up of a Windows server app running quietly in your system tray and a companion Android app that turns your phone into a full remote control hub.
+Together they give you a low-latency wireless touchpad and remote keyboard, live CPU/RAM/network monitoring, per-app audio mixing, two-way clipboard sync, live media playback sync with playback controls, remote app/website launching, screen capture streaming, and a fully customizable JSON-based macro deck (built with the desktop Mod Editor) that shows up as tappable button decks on your phone.

 <div align="center">
   <table>